Devika258/Sentiment_music/README.md

 ## Overview

-Users input a short text describing their mood (e.g., "I feel energetic and motivated").
+Users input one word text describing their mood (e.g., "Sad","happy","calm").
 The system uses **OpenAI** for sentiment analysis, then fetches matching playlists via the **Spotify API**.

 **Technologies Used**: